moonbitlang/core/deque/README.md

 ### Length & Capacity

-A deque is an indefinite-length, auto-expandable datatype.
+A devec is an indefinite-length, auto-expandable datatype.
 You can use `length()` to get the number of elements in the current queue, or `capacity()` to get the current capacity.

 ```moonbit
 let dv = Deque::[1, 2, 3, 4, 5]